GeowazM/calcSpectralIndices/README.md

 # calcSpectralIndices
-The script calculates the 3 indices for WorldView2 data.
+The scripts calculate 3 indices for WorldView2 or ikonos data.
 The NDVI, the NDWI and the Built-Up Index.

 Link to references: https://www.harrisgeospatial.com/docs/BackgroundOtherIndices.html